 - This Ethical Standard applies to public interest assurance engagements involving investment circulars intended to be issued in connection with a securities transaction governed wholly or in part by the laws and regulations of the United Kingdom ("Investment Circular Reporting Engagements").
 The application of this Ethical Standard in those engagements reflects the particular nature of the work to be undertaken.
 Because investment circulars may relate to transactions that are price sensitive and therefore confidential, the fact that a firm has been engaged to undertake an investment circular reporting engagement is likely to be known by only a limited number of individuals within the firm and will cover a specific transaction, subject matter and subject matter information that is described in the engagement letter.
-For this reason, for such engagements, the supporting ethical provisions and requirements of this Ethical Standard apply only to: - persons with actual knowledge of the engagement as described in the definition of covered persons applicable to an investment circular reporting engagement; - where required by this Ethical Standard, the firm; and - the specific transaction, subject matter and subject matter information of such an engagement. - 18-1 Where the engagement partner considers that it is probable that an objective reasonable and informed third party would regard the objectives of an additional service 2 undertaken during the relevant period as being inconsistent with the objectives of the investment circular reporting engagement, the firm shall not accept or shall withdraw from the investment circular reporting engagement as appropriate.
+For this reason, for such engagements, the supporting ethical provisions and requirements of this Ethical Standard apply only to: - persons with actual knowledge of the engagement as described in the definition of covered persons applicable to an investment circular reporting engagement; - the specific transaction, subject matter and subject matter information of such an engagement; - And where required by this Ethical Standard and in the context of the specific transaction, subject matter and subject matter information of such an engagement - the firm. - 18-1 Where the engagement partner considers that it is probable that an objective reasonable and informed third party would regard the objectives of an additional service 2 undertaken during the relevant period as being inconsistent with the objectives of the investment circular reporting engagement, the firm shall not accept or shall withdraw from the investment circular reporting engagement as appropriate.

-2 This includes consideration of any private reporting engagements associated with the transaction which is the subject of the investment circular undertaken before the investment circular was contemplated.
+&lt;sup>2 This includes consideration of any private reporting engagements associated with the transaction which is the subject of the investment circular undertaken before the investment circular was contemplated.